portellam/VAC-Manager/README.md

   * a local microphone.
   * incoming voice chat audio.
   * game audio.
-- Optional: one (1) Recording PC:
+- Optional: a separate PC to record; one (1) Recording PC:
   * cables and/or adapters to transfer audio (and video) from the Gaming PC to the Recording PC.
-  - to run a broadcast/stream client.
+  * to capture of the audio/video via a broadcast/stream client.

 Allows:
 1. Specify to only listen to two of the three audio sources (incoming voice and game audio) on the Gaming PC.
-2. Record each source as separate audio streams on the Recording PC, for future audio/video editing.
+2. Record each source as separate audio streams on a (Gaming or separate) PC, for future audio/video editing.
 3. Optional: capture the audio/video via a broadcast/stream client.

 ### 1.2.
-Real-world equivalent: Hardware-defined Multiplexing
+Real-world equivalent
 `(Come on, Dave, give me a break)` - *Unchained*, Van Halen

 Given: